The Rescuers

 Cast: Eva Gabor, Bob Newhart, Michelle Stacy, John McIntire, Geraldine Page, Joe Flynn, Jim Jordan, Jeanette Nolan, Pat Buttram, Bernard Fox, James McDonald

 When a bottle containing a plea for help finds its way to the Rescue Aid Society, it is up to the brave mouse, Miss Bianca (Eva Gabor), and her chosen partner, the shy janitor, Bernard (Bob Newhart), to rescue a little girl named Penny (Michelle Stacy), who has been abducted by the evil Madame Medusa (Geraldine Page), and her henchman, the bumbling Mr. Snoops.
-Determined to rescue this little girl, Bernard, and Miss Bianca journey to the terrifyingly gloomy Devil's Bayou, where they learn the shocking truth: the innocent young girl is being forced, by Madame Medusa, to search a dangerous, underground pirate's cave for a rare and valuable diamond, known as the Devil's Eye.
+Determined to rescue this lost little girl, Bernard and Miss Bianca journey to the terrifyingly gloomy Devil's Bayou, where they learn the shocking truth: Penny did not run away at all… she was abducted by Madame Medusa and she is being forced to search a dangerous, underground pirate's cave for a rare and valuable diamond, known as the Devil's Eye, because Medusa wants this diamond for her own.
 Miss Bianca, Bernard, and Penny must escape this madwoman’s clutches, as well as survive the raging tides inside the pirate's cave, if Penny’s wish to be adopted has any hope of coming true.

-Faith is a powerful theme in this film, and nowhere is faith more beautifully illustrated, than in the character of Penny, herself.
+Faith is a powerful theme in this film, and nowhere is faith more beautifully illustrated, than in the character of Penny, herself and how her unwavering, childlike faith allows Penny and her teddy bear to be rescued and adopted by a loving family.

 For Penny, her faith is illustrated in two distinct ways in the story: her hope that one day, she will be adopted and have a family, and in her childlike prayer, that someone will hear her cry for help, and rescue her from Medusa.
-Penny’s faith is first illustrated when Rufus tells her to have faith, after she confesses to him that she is heartbroken because she was overlooked by potential families on Adoption Day, at the orphanage.
-Rufus helps Penny have faith by telling her the wise proverb “Faith is a bluebird you see from afar…it’s for real, and as sure, as the first evening star…can’t touch it, or buy it, or wrap it up tight…but it is there just the same, making things turn out right.”
+Penny’s faith is first illustrated when Rufus tells her to have faith, after she confesses to him that she is heartbroken because she was overlooked by the potential families who came to the orphanage on Adoption Day, to adopt the children.
+One couple had considered adopting Penny, but they chose another little girl, instead.
+Rufus tells Penny that she is something extra special, and that someday, a family will come looking for a little girl just like her.
+Rufus helps Penny have faith by teaching her the wise proverb, “Faith is a bluebird you see from afar…it’s for real, and as sure, as the first evening star…can’t touch it, or buy it, or wrap it up tight…but it is there just the same, making things turn out right.”
+Rufus’s wise words of comfort encouraged Penny, but the next thing he knew, Penny had disappeared.
 Penny’s faith is shaken when Medusa breaks her promise to Penny; telling her that no family would want to adopt Penny, even if she did return to the orphanage, because she is so homely.
-Although Penny’s faith is shaken, her heart still clings to her childlike faith when she sees the evening star again, shining over the bayou and remembers Rufus’s gentle promise.
-Her faith is restored when she realizes that her cry for help was heard, and Bernard and Bianca have come to rescue her from Medusa.
+Although Penny’s faith is shaken, her heart still clings to her childlike faith when she sees the evening star again, shining over the bayou, and she sees the bluebird and remembers Rufus’s gentle promise.
+Her faith is restored when she realizes that her cry for help was heard, and Bernard and Bianca come to rescue her from Medusa.
+Although Penny, much like Rufus, wonders how two little mice can possibly help her escape from this madwoman, that is Medusa, Miss Bianca reassures Penny that if the three of them work together, and have a little faith, they will surely be able to succeed in their plan to rescue Penny.
 Penny’s faith comes full circle in the end, when she gets her wish, and a loving family comes to adopt her.

 Director: John Lounsbery, Wolfgang Reitherman, Art Stevens